commschamp/cc_tutorial/tutorials/tutorial2/README.md

 Usage of `comms::option::def::FieldsImpl` option lets the [comms::MessageBase](https://arobenko.github.io/comms_doc/classcomms_1_1MessageBase.html) base class know the types of fields the message has.
-As the result the `comms::MessageBases` has defines the following member types and functions that allow external access to the fields
+As the result the `comms::MessageBases` defines the following member types and functions that allow external access to the fields
 ```cpp
 template <typename TMsgBase, typename TOpt = tutorial2::options::DefaultOptions>
 class Msg1